chinamike65/hugo-tuolesi/content/book3/book3en.md

 Therefore, disciples of later generations who study the Gelug school are generally wealthier and live longer.

-We are fortunate enough to meet the teachings of Master Tsongkhapa, we should cherish and be grateful.
+We are very fortunate to have come across the teachings of Master Tsongkhapa, and we should cherish this fact and be grateful.
 There are dozens of biographies of Master Tsongkhapa, many of which are written by later eminent monks, great virtues, and great achievers.
 We have time to read more, so that we can strengthen our confidence in the Dharma and in our study.

 16

-Section 2 - "The Graded Stages of the Path to Enlightenment" talks about the order of the Path, which is the content of the "The Graded Stages of the Path to Enlightenment".
-Therefore, the excellence of the "The Graded Stages of the Path to Enlightenment" is the speciality of the Three Paths.
-Victory is also the ultimate victory of the path.
+Section 2 - "The Great Treatise on the Stages of the Path to Enlightenment" talks about the order of the Path.
+Therefore, the excellence of the "The Great Treatise on the Stages of the Path to Enlightenment" is the speciality of the Three Aspects.

+Enlightenment is also the ultimate victory of the path.

-"The Graded Stages of the Path to Enlightenment" has five qualities: the creator, the teaching, the location, the persuasion, and the family.
+"TThe Great Treatise on the Stages of the Path to Enlightenment" has five outstanding qualities: the creator, the teaching, the location, the persuasion, and the family.

-1. Venerable Atisha, the creator of the San Shi Dao, is the incarnation of Amitabha.
-There were countless disciples in India at that time, and many of them achieved high achievements.
+1. Venerable Atisha, the creator of the Three Principal Aspects, is the incarnation of Amitabha.
+There were countless disciples in India at that time, and many of them obtained high achievements.

-When His Holiness Venerable Atisha went to Tibet to teach the Dharma, he mainly taught the Three Ways, which enabled countless practitioners in Tibet to be liberated by studying the Three Ways.
+When His Holiness Venerable Atisha went to Tibet to teach the Dharma, he mainly taught the Three Aspects, which enabled countless practitioners in Tibet to be liberated by studying according to these Three Scopes.

-The teachings of His Holiness also influenced the major sects in Tibetan areas, especially the Gelug sect, which was formerly known as the New Kadampa.
+The teachings of His Holiness also influenced the major schools in Tibet, especially the Gelug sect, which was formerly known as the New Kadampa.

-Master Tsongkhapa, the creator of the broad and brief discussion of the Bodhi path, is the reincarnation of Manjushri.
-The master explained in detail the three ways of Venerable Atisha, and created a complete Buddhist practice in Tibetan areas.
-Never before.
+Master Tsongkhapa, the creator of the broad and brief discussion of the path to enlightenment, is the reincarnation of Manjushri.
+The master explained in detail the three aspects of the path of Venerable Atisha, and created a complete Buddhist practice in Tibetan areas.
+It had never been done before.

 17

-Before Master Tsongkhapa, most monks in Tibetan areas had abolished the precepts; in practice, those who practice meditation cannot distinguish between gross and subtle drowsiness, those who practice emptiness do not understand the deep insight of the Middle Way, and those who practice tantric methods do not Understand phantom body and double body movement.
+Before Master Tsongkhapa, most monks in Tibet had abolished the precepts.
+In practice, those who meditate cannot distinguish between gross and subtle drowsiness, those who practice emptiness do not understand the deep insight of the Middle Way, and those who practice tantric methods do not understand **phantom body and double body movement**.

 The emergence of the master has corrected these phenomena one by one.